-Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Performance- Based Planning and Programming 8825 \$179,500 Developed annual, two-year, and four-year performance targets for several areas of measurement Incorporated performance targets and past performance into LRTP and TIP Replaced the Performance Dashboard with a new application that displays federally required performance measures and other regional performance data Published a Performance-Based Planning and Programming Resource Guide, detailing strategies that municipalities and stakeholders can use in projects to improve regional performance Explored areas for setting performance targets in addition to those mandated by FTA \$140,000 Activities generally performance targe condition, asset ma air quality.
-Incorpo processes.
-Explorin those mandated by performance repor Transportation Equity Program 8525 \$203,000 Completed an update to the 2022 Title VI Triennial Report Completed an online equity dashboard that identifies inequitable outcomes in the transportation system Conducted DI/DB mitigation analysis Supported the MPO's public engagement program in engagement with Title VI, EJ, and other nondiscrimination populations Provided technical support to the TIP and other MPO programs Maintained equity Census data for the MPO Updated documentation of the MPO's LRTP DI/DB analysis Presented on several conferences and panels to discuss accomplishments of the TE program \$215,000 Activities gen Respond to Ti Update metri Update the N Conduct a DI, Monitor devender VI, and EJ Participate in transportatio ally remain the same year to year.
-Establishing gets for required measures in safety, infrastructure management, congestion management, and porating performance targets into TIP and LRTP ring areas of performance target setting beyond I by FTA.
-Exploring new tools and applications for porting.
+Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Planned Work Progress and Products Performance- Based Planning and Programming 8825 \$179,500 Developed annual, two-year, and four-year performance targets for several areas of measurement Incorporated performance targets and past performance into LRTP and TIP Replaced the Performance Dashboard with a new application that displays federally required performance measures and other regional performance data Published a Performance-Based Planning and Programming Resource Guide, detailing strategies that municipalities and stakeholders can use in projects to improve regional performance Explored areas for setting performance targets in addition to those mandated by FTA \$140,000 Activities generally remain the same year to year.
+Establishing performance targets for required measures in safety, infrastructure condition, asset management, congestion management, and air quality.
+Incorporating performance targets into TIP and LRTP processes.
+Exploring areas of performance target setting beyond those mandated by FTA.
+Exploring new tools and applications for performance reporting.
+Transportation Equity Program 8525 \$203,000 Completed an update to the 2022 Title VI Triennial Report Completed an online equity dashboard that identifies inequitable outcomes in the transportation system Conducted DI/DB mitigation analysis Supported the MPO's public engagement program in engagement with Title VI, EJ, and other nondiscrimination populations Provided technical support to the TIP and other MPO programs Maintained equity Census data for the MPO Updated documentation of the MPO's LRTP DI/DB analysis Presented on several conferences and panels to discuss accomplishments of the TE program \$215,000 Activities generally remain the same year to year Respond to Title VI reporting requirements Update metrics on the MPO's equity dashboard Update the MPO's DI/DB Policy Conduct a DI/DB mitigation analysis for the TIP Monitor developments at USDOT regarding civil rights, Title VI, and EJ Participate in workshops and conferences related to transportation equity

-- enerally remain the same year to year

-- Title VI reporting requirements

-- etrics on the MPO's equity dashboard

-- MPO's DI/DB Policy

-- DI/DB mitigation analysis for the TIP

-- velopments at USDOT regarding civil rights, Title

-in workshops and conferences related to tion equity